 Learn more about top industry sectors, most in-demand job skills and top job titles for MSN grads.

-Note on Certification: Walden’s MSN program is designed to provide the academic degree required to apply for national certifications.
-Because no graduate program can guarantee that graduates will achieve national certification, we encourage students to consult the appropriate credentialing center for the specific requirements.
-It is an individual’s responsibility to understand, evaluate, and comply with all requirements relating to national certification as requirements vary widely.
-Walden makes no representations or guarantee that completion of Walden coursework or programs will permit an individual to obtain national certification.
-For more information about certification programs, students should contact the American Nurses Credentialing Center at www.nursingworld.org/ancc, or other certification websites.
+Note on Certification: Walden’s MSN program is designed to academically prepare graduates to apply for national certification.
+Walden makes no representations or guarantees that completion of Walden coursework or programs will permit an individual to achieve national certification.
+We encourage students to consult an appropriate certifying body for the specific certification eligibility requirements.
+Students should also consult their state board of nursing or other state agency to determine what certifications are required or accepted in that state.
+It is an individual’s responsibility to understand, evaluate, and comply with all requirements relating to national certification, as requirements vary widely.
+For more information about nurse practitioner certification exams, students should visit the American Academy of Nurse Practitioners Certification Board at www.aanpcert.org, the American Nurses Credentialing Center at www.aanpcert.orghttp://www.aanpcert.org/, or other nurse practitioner certification websites.